 Since then, I continue to search, always asking questions, self-studying neuroscience and cell biology, in order to explain to other minds exactly what happened with me and my apparent ‘miraculous’ recovery.

 In 2011, I finished writing and self-publishing my first book ‘The Irritable Brain Syndrome’.
 The book shares my journey and experience of the so-called Crohn’s disease, why I believe I suffered from the ulcers, how they occurred and how I got rid of the symptoms, forever.
 (Reviews of The Irritable Brain Syndrome are here)

 What I hope to achieve here with this website, is to bring together those who wish to make a difference in their lives and in the lives of others, with the exchanging of ideas.
 The successes that I have experienced, sharing with other sufferers and their own immediate change in health, just spurs me on.
-As an ex-cervical, ex-skin, ex-breast cancer sufferer, (I am all, yet none of these) my current search is looking at ‘cancer’, or what is suggested as cancer in the medical industry.
+After experiencing many different cancers throughout my body, – cervical, ovarian, stage ll melanoma, right breast, squamous cell carcinoma in the tongue, my current research is looking at ‘cancer’, or what is suggested as cancer in the medical industry.

 My ‘story’ is not just about Crohn’s disease, or cancer.
 This is about changing the way we view all ‘suffering’ and in turn, changing the way we ‘suffer’.
 My story is your story.
 This is all about you.